canada-ca/design-system/mandatory-templates/institutional-profile-pages.md

 description: "Guidance on how to use the institutional landing page template and its associated components on Canada.ca."
 title: Institutional landing page
 ---
+<p><span class="label label-danger">Mandatory</span></p>
 <mark>image not available until template complete</mark>
 <p><strong>Last updated</strong>: {{ page.dateModified }}</p>
 <p>
-    This is the template for the landing page of each Government of Canada department, agency and organization that has an applied title under the
+    This is the template for the main landing page of each Government of Canada department, agency and organization that has an applied title under the
     <a href="https://www.tbs-sct.canada.ca/ap/fip-pcim/reg-eng.asp">Federal Identity Program (FIP) registry</a>.
 </p>
 <div class="pattern-demo mrgn-tp-lg mrgn-bttm-xl"><img src="[remove-when-ready]../images/ilp-cropped.png" class="img-responsive" alt="" /></div>